 A few background articles that might be of interest are:

 (As an aside, I note this last article includes a reader’s comment: “A group of female tourists in Thailand posted their responses to sex tourism in a video, and received some harsh backlash”.
 Well, gee, western women volunteered some biased and fairly harsh criticism of the behaviour of western men and received some of the same in return.
 This happens in grown-up society.
 Instead of childish pouting, why not address the specific points raised?)

 What exactly is prostitution?
-Most people immediately focus on the version of prostitution that we usually see portrayed in the media.
-This is about men going to brothels or picking up women standing by the road, and purchasing an hour of their time in exchange for engaging in various sexual activities.
+Most people focus on the version of prostitution that we typically see portrayed in the media.
+This features men going to brothels or picking up women standing by the road, and purchasing their time in exchange for engaging in various sexual activities.

-The second thing to note is that the payment for services rendered sometimes occurs after the act, sometimes well after.
+Things get more complicated however.
+One factor to note is that the payment for services rendered sometimes occurs after the act … sometimes well after.
 That payment may not be in cash either, it might (for example) take the form of a gift or gifts.
 In such cases we begin to move into the realm of mistresses or ‘sugar babies‘ or ‘paid dating‘, for example.